Mohammedk95/Graduation-Project/README.md

 - **Deep Learning significantly enhances road safety** by providing an automated monitoring system.
 - **Transfer learning with VGG-16 & VGG-19 achieved top performance**, confirming CNNs' effectiveness in addressing road infrastructure challenges.

+- *Note: This is a graduation project for the 2023-2024 academic year in the Computer Science major.
+I worked on it with two colleagues, and the summary below presents our findings.
+All the results shown are from my own work, as they have been fully updated to achieve better outcomes.*